businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/index.md

 *   **Identifies Functional and Emotional Needs:** By mapping both actions and emotions, experience mapping reveals both the functional and emotional aspects of the customer's needs.
 WTP is often driven by both – a product must be functionally effective *and* emotionally resonant to command a higher WTP.
 *   **Provides a Customer-Centric View:**  Experience mapping forces us to step outside of the company's perspective and see the world through the customer's eyes.
 This outside-in view is crucial for understanding true customer value drivers.

-**Example:**  Consider the "4 Stages of AI Image Generation" experience map you reviewed previously.
+**Example:**  Consider the ["4 Stages of AI Image Generation"](https://www.nngroup.com/articles/ai-imagegen-stages/) experience map you reviewed previously.
 This map highlights stages like "Prompting," "Generation Wait," and "Iteration."
 Pain points like "Frustration with Initial Results" or "Uncertainty about Prompting" directly impact a user's WTP for AI image generation tools.
 Tools that minimize these pain points or enhance the "Creative Exploration" and "Delight" stages can justify a higher WTP.

-**Exercise: Brainstorming an Experience Map for Your Chosen SBU's Customer**
+### Exercise: Brainstorming an Experience Map for Your Chosen SBU's Customer
+{: .no_toc }

 For **one** of your chosen SBUs, brainstorm the stages of a typical customer's experience related to the *problem context* that SBU addresses.